canopy-js/canopy-js/README.md

 Discussion of one thing crowds out another.
 Yet people produce large explanations.
 A professor can explain a whole course.
-An researcher can explain a whole field.
+A researcher can explain a whole field.
-But large explanations are unweildy.
+But large explanations are unwieldy.
-Unweildy to wirite, and unweildy to read.
+Unwieldy to write, and unwieldy to read.
 We lack the tools that we need to produce them.
 And we lack the tools we need to consume them.